Amd36/Reinforcement-Learning/README.md

 2. **Termination**: Cart Position > ±2.4
 3. **Truncation**: Episode length > 500

 Since the observations have infinities, the best we can do is approximate the q-values.
-Hence we are trying the same old Bellman equation but a bit modified like :
+Hence, we are trying the same old Bellman equation, but a bit modified like :

 $$
 Q(s_t, a_t; \theta) \leftarrow Q(s_t, a_t; \theta) + \alpha [r_t + \gamma \max_{a} Q(s_{t+1}, a; \theta^-) - Q(s_t, a_t; \theta)]